Eggborough: Power stations

 The village was the site of the coal-fired Eggborough Power Station, built in the 1960s and once owned by British Energy.
-Its 4 turbines could produce a total combined output of 1960 MWe.
+Its four turbines could produce a total combined output of 1,960 MWe.
 The power station was due to be closed in 2016, but won a reprieve as a backup generator of power until March 2017 and then again until March 2018, when it shut down for good.
 The current owners are applying for permission to convert the power station to a gas-fired power plant.

 There was also a short lived biomass power station, ARBRE Power Station, built by the Kelda Group, owners of Yorkshire Water, which cost £30 million.
 The site was developed to burn willow wood grown by local farmers and turn it into gas, however, by August 2002 had gone into liquidation.
 The capacity of the station was rated at 8 MW.
 In 2015, DRENL (UK) gained approval to convert the old ARBRE site into an Energy from waste (EfW) plant that would process 200000 tonne of waste per year to generate 10 MW of electricity.

 Transport

-The A19 and the A645 intersect in the village with the A19 being on a north–south axis and having a junction (number 34) on the M62 just south of the village.
+The A19 and the A645 intersect in the village, with the A19 being on a north–south axis and having a junction (number 34) on the M62 just south of the village.
 To the south of the village lies the Aire and Calder Navigation.
 Eggborough is served by Whitley Bridge railway station on the Pontefract line, but services are limited to just two trains a day to Leeds and only one through to Goole.

 Governance

-An electoral ward in the same name exists.
-This ward stretches north to West Haddlesey with a total population of 3,763.
+An electoral ward of the same name exists.
+It stretches north to West Haddlesey and has a total population of 3,763.

 It has a parish council consisting of four members.
-Eggborough is represented on Selby District Council by husband and wife couple John and Mary McCartney who are Independents.
-John is also the North Yorkshire County Councillor for the ward which includes Eggborough.
+Eggborough was represented on the former Selby District Council by husband-and-wife couple John and Mary McCartney, who are Independents.
+John is also the North Yorkshire County Councillor for the ward, which includes Eggborough.

+Education

+Primary-age children attend Whitley and Eggborough Primary School, in Learning Lane on the other side of the M62.